CrayLabs/SmartSim/doc/launchers.rst

 monitor and stop applications.
 During the course of an ``Experiment``, launched entities can be queried for status, completion, and errors.

-The amount of communication between Smartsim and Slurm can tuned for specific guidelines of different sites by setting the value for ``jm_interval`` in the SmartSim configuration file.
+The amount of communication between SmartSim and Slurm can be tuned for specific guidelines of different sites by setting the value for ``jm_interval`` in the SmartSim configuration file.

-To use the Slurm launcher, specify at ``Experiment`` intialization:
+To use the Slurm launcher, specify at ``Experiment`` initialization:

 .. code-block:: python